128technology/docs/docs/intro_installation_azure.md

 ### Deployment

 A SSR can be deployed manually via the [Azure Portal](https://portal.azure.com) or in an automated fashion using Azure CLI or PowerShell commands.
-This section describes both methods, please proceed to the method that better suits your needs.
+This section describes both methods.
+Choose the method that better suits your needs.

-When deploying an SSR using either of the templates referenced later in this section, the following infrastructure elements are created automatically on your behalf in order to assist you with the deployment process:
+When deploying the Session Smart Router using the templates referenced in this section, the following infrastructure elements are created automatically to assist with the deployment process:
 * Virtual machine using a Session Smart image available in the marketplace.
 * The router is deployed with three network interfaces: public, private and management interfaces.
 * Each network interface has a network security group associated.
 The network security groups are configured in accordance with the requirements to deploy a fabric with Session Smart Networking software.
 * The public and management interfaces have a unique and static public IP address associated.

-The following image depicts a graphical representation of the infrastructure elements deployed:
+The following image shows the infrastructure elements deployed:

 ![Router deployment](/img/platforms_azure_router_deployment.png)